carpentries-incubator/ml4bio-workshop/scripts/README.md

 On Linux, activate the environment with `source activate ml4bio`.
 On Windows, activate the environment with `activate ml4bio`.

-The full Anaconda installation also provides all required Python dependencies.
+The full Anaconda installation also provides all required Python dependencies except for ml4bio, which is available from [PyPI](https://pypi.org/project/ml4bio/).

 ## Running